Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

-# Best Strategy to Buy Used Car Considering Value, Worth, and Depreciation 🚗📈
+# Best Strategy to Buy Used Car Considering Value, Worth, and Depreciation in USA 🚗📈

 ## Project Overview

-In this project, we explore the Vehicle Sales dataset to identify the best used cars to buy based on their potential resale value and low depreciation.
-The goal is to provide insights and data-driven recommendations for someone looking to purchase cars considering value and worth.
-By analyzing factors such as model popularity, mileage, car color, and age, we aim to pinpoint cars that hold their value well over time.
+In this project, we explored the Vehicle Sales dataset to identify the best used cars to buy based on their potential resale value and low depreciation.
+The goal was to provide insights and data-driven recommendations for someone looking to purchase cars in USA considering value and worth.
+By analyzing factors such as model popularity, mileage, car color, and age, we aimed to pinpoint cars that held their value well over time.

 ## Table of Contents